The Clear Edge

 The compression comes from recognizing these aren’t sequential dependencies.

-• You don’t need automation to be complete before optimizing margins.
+• X You don’t need automation to be complete before optimizing margins.

-• You don’t need perfect margins before automating.
+• X You don’t need perfect margins before automating.

-• They happen together, each accelerating the other.
+• ✓ They can run together, each one accelerating the other.

 This tactic saves twelve weeks.